 - Right to appeal

-We have provided answers to questions often asked about planning and development fees in this handy Frequently Asked Questions document.
+We have provided answers to questions often asked about planning and development fees in this Frequently Asked Questions document.